 What about art?
 Music?
 Health?
 Phys Ed?

 These subject areas are covered through Cub Scouts and just being a kid in our family.
 We don’t stress about them.
 We spend time outside.
-We listen to music at dinner and while doing chores.
+We don’t use a homeschool music curriculum, but we do listen to music at dinner and while doing chores.
 There are always craft supplies around.
 We go on field trips.
-Its the one area where we truly unschool and let the kids just be kids.
+It’s the one area where we truly unschool and let the kids just be kids.